-An architectural pool forms the axis for organizing seven separate modern tropical pavilions, or hales, totaling 6,700 square feet.
-The hales are linked by outdoor gardens and spaces that act as corridors to create a village.
-These transitional spaces add a gracious quality to the home and provide a unifying synergy between the hale structures, tropical plantings, large-scale stone exterior elements and the site’s coastal views.
+An architectural pool forms the axis for arranging seven separate modern tropical pavilions, or hales, totaling 6,700 square feet.
+The hales link through outdoor gardens and spaces that act as corridors, creating a village ambiance.
+These elegant transitional spaces harmoniously connect the hale structures, tropical plantings, large-scale stone exterior elements, and the site’s coastal views.

-Minimalist finishes reinforce the clean lines, with warm woods complementing cool sand-grained plaster and brushed travertine floors.
-Easily maintained finishes and floors that welcome bare feet reinforce the aloha factor.
+Minimalist finishes reinforce the clean lines.
+Warm woods complement cool sand-grained plaster and brushed travertine floors.
+Easily maintained finishes and floors welcome bare feet and reinforce the aloha factor.
 The design incorporates cultural cues from ancient Polynesian culture, referencing the homeowners’ years of living in Tahiti.
-A stacked stone water feature at the entry and monoliths alongside outdoor pavilions evoke ancient Polynesian cultures.
+The stacked stone water feature at the entry and monoliths alongside outdoor pavilions echo ancient Polynesian cultures.